IBM/CAST/docs/source/cast-big-data/elasticsearch.rst

 Templates
 ^^^^^^^^^

+CAST leverages the elasticsearch index templating system to assist in the defintion of "proper" indices.
+Today each of the cast specified indices is given the *cast* template, followed by the exact specialization.

+..
+TODO: Flesh this section out.

 .. _SyslogElastic:

 log-syslog
 ^^^^^^^^^^

+:alias: log-syslog
+:shards: 5
+:replication: 1

 The syslog index is designed to capture generic syslog messages.
 The contents of the syslog index is considered by CAST to be the most useful data points for syslog analysis.
 CAST supplies both an